ClearlyDazed/samsungTVlegacy/README.rst

 The list of accepted keys may vary depending on the TV model, but the following list has some common key codes and their descriptions.

+The Samsung Series F TV has a limited number of key codes as listed below.

 =================  ============
 Key code           Description